A Comprehensive Framework for Evaluating Time to Event Predictions using the Restricted Mean Survival Time: Performance criterion for the estimation of the RMST

 where $\muThat$ is computed on the training set and the RSS is evaluated on the test set.
 When the RMST estimator is convergent (see Equation~\eqref{eq::convergence}) then, as $n$ and $m$ go to infinity, the RSS will converge to the Mean Squared Error (MSE)

 However, in the context of right-censored data, the event times are not all observed and the score~\eqref{eq::RSS} cannot be computed.
 This issue has been addressed in~\cite{gerds_consistent_2006} when the goal is to estimate the survival function.
-In our work, we use a similar approach to estimate the MSE of an RMST estimator, based on Inverse Probability Censoring Weighting (IPCW).
+In our work, we extended this approach to estimate the MSE of an RMST estimator, based on IPCW, similarly to the MSD criterion of~\citet{wang_modeling_2018}.
 We define:

 where

 and $\Gn$ is a consistent estimator of the censoring cumulative distribution function.
 We have the following result.

 \begin{thm} Let $\Gn$ be a consistent estimator in the weak sense, as defined by Equation~\eqref{eq::weakconsistency}.
 Then, under conditional independence (see Equation~\eqref{eq::conditionalindep}) we have: